-As of March 18, 2019, we own seven issued U.S. patents, thirteen pending U.S. patent applications, and pending and issued foreign counterpart patents and patent applications, as well as six international PCT patent applications and ten U.S. provisional patent applications, all of which generally relate to our efforts to develop other compounds in our NMDAr modulator small-molecule program.
+As of February 15, 2020, we own 12 issued U.S. patents, seven pending U.S. patent applications, and pending and issued foreign counterpart patents and patent applications, as well as six international PCT patent applications and seven U.S. provisional patent applications, all of which generally relate to our efforts to develop other compounds in our NMDAr modulator small molecule program.
 Provisional patent applications are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing of one or more of our related provisional patent applications.
 The issued U.S. patents are expected to expire between 2034 and 2037.
-If we continue to pursue patent protection and file one or more non-provisional patent applications with respect to our pending provisional patent applications, and if any patents issue based on our pending applications, we expect such patents, if issued, to expire between 2034 and 2040.
+If we continue to pursue patent protection and file one or more non-provisional patent applications with respect to our pending provisional patent applications, and if any patents issue based on such applications, we expect such patents, if issued, to expire between 2034 and 2040.